LinkedIn summary generator

 3. Define your audience - Who you work with or want to attract

-4. Generate and customize - Get two versions and personalize them
+4. Generate and customize - Get two versions and personalize them to match your voice

 What makes a great LinkedIn summary